 Carl Choi is a senior principal at Alumni Ventures, where he focuses on various sectors including climate, AI, digital health, B2B software and Future of Work across all stages.
 Previously, Carl led strategic initiatives as a director of corporate strategy at Upwork, drove inorganic growth through M&As at Riverbed Technology, and spent time at J.P.
 Morgan in San Francisco.
 Hailing from Canada, Carl holds a double degree in Math and Business from the University of Waterloo and Wilfrid Laurier University, respectively, and an MBA from UC Berkeley.
 Outside of work, Carl is an avid soccer player and a strategic board game geek.

-EVCA: Could you explain more about what you do in your roles at EVCA?
+EVCA: Could you explain more about what you do in your role as an Impact Vertical Lead at EVCA?

 Carl: I am a co-lead of one of the new initiatives at the EVCA Impact Program.
 We partner with awesome impact-focused organizations such as Epic Foundation and Village Capital, with more partners on the horizon.
 Our objective is to link EVCA members with mission-driven organizations that are committed to making a meaningful difference in the world, magnifying their influence.
 I encourage anyone interested to reach out to me and Greg at Blumberg Capital to learn more!